 On the left, we can see that it has a 256GB M.2 SATA3 SSD and a 1TB 2.5″ mechanical hard drive.
 According to Asus official website, this laptop comes with up to 512GB SATA3 SSD, but we do not know if it supports PCIe NVMe SSD.
 If you have installed PCIe NVMe SSD, please leave a message in the comments area.

-In the upper right corner, the wireless card is covered with graphite stickers, it is also replaceable.
+In the upper right corner, the wireless card is covered with graphite stickers, and it is also replaceable.